List of High School DxD characters: Ophis

 In Volume 12, she is rescued by Great Red and helped him in restoring Issei's body.
 The two seem interested in Issei, and both were saying "Zoom Zoom Iyaaan" after the battle with the Jabberwocky to Issei and Ddraig's dismay.
 Although she does not say it, she is probably very fond of Issei, as he is her first friend and had offered her a home in his house in Volume 11.
 This is a big deal as she had helped protect Asia and Irina later in the volume simply because they had tea and played cards together.
 According to Issei, Ophis is not evil, just naïve and did not mind being used by the Chaos Brigade, as they had promised to kill Great Red for her.
 Currently, the faction heads have used numerous seals to hide her presence.
 This is to avoid upsetting members of their factions and hide her from the remaining members of the Chaos Brigade.
 Even with the power stolen from her, they are aware that she is too powerful to control, but are allowing her to stay with Issei to encourage the interest she seems to be showing for him.
-She later moves into the Hyodo Residence at the end of Volume 12 to continue "observing" Issei, saying she has a vested interest in him as a part of her was used to recreate Issei's body with Great Red's flesh.
+She later moves into the Hyoudou Residence at the end of Volume 12 to continue "observing" Issei, saying she has a vested interest in him as a part of her was used to recreate Issei's body with Great Red's flesh.
 Currently, she seems to be welcoming the feeling of having an actual home and friends, even to the point of not attempting to do any significant damage to Great Red other than kicking him during the time she and Issei were riding his back.